Marion Davies: Hearst and Cosmopolitan Pictures

-William Randolph Hearst circa 1910s (left) and a 1922 photograph of Davies by E.O.
-Hoppé (right).
-By the mid-1920s, Davies' career was overshadowed by her relationship with Hearst and their social life at San Simeon and Ocean House in Santa Monica.
+William Randolph Hearst circa 1910s (left) and a 1922 photograph of Davies by E. O. Hoppé (right).
+By the mid-1920s, Davies's career was overshadowed by her relationship with Hearst and their social life at San Simeon and Ocean House in Santa Monica.

 In 1918, Hearst formed Cosmopolitan Pictures and asked Davies to sign a $500-per-week exclusive contract with his studio.
 After she signed, 21-year-old Davies and 58-year-old Hearst began a sexual relationship.
 Using his vast newspaper empire and Hearst Metrotone Newsreels, Hearst decided to promote Davies on an enormous scale.
-His newsreels touted her social activities, and a reporter from the Los Angeles Examiner was assigned the full-time job of recounting Davies' daily exploits in print.
-Hearst expended an estimated $7 million on promoting Davies' career.
+His newsreels touted her social activities, and a reporter from the Los Angeles Examiner was assigned the full-time job of recounting Davies's daily exploits in print.
+Hearst expended an estimated $7 million on promoting Davies's career.

-Soon after, Hearst—who was still married to Millicent Hearst—moved Davies with her mother and sisters into an elegant Manhattan townhouse at the corner of Riverside Drive and W. 105th Street.
+Soon after, Hearst—who was still married to Millicent Hearst—moved Davies with her mother and sisters into an elegant Manhattan townhouse at 331 Riverside Drive, at the corner of Riverside Drive and W. 105th Street.
 Hearst ensured that, "Marion's new abode was nothing less than a palace fit for a movie-queen—especially since the queen would frequently be receiving the press on the premises."
 Cecilia of the Pink Roses in 1918 was her first film, backed by Hearst.
 He next secured Cosmopolitan's distribution deals, first with Paramount Pictures, then with Samuel Goldwyn Productions, and with Metro-Goldwyn-Mayer.

 During the next ten years, Davies appeared in 29 films, an average of almost three films a year.
 One of her best known roles was as Mary Tudor in When Knighthood Was in Flower (1922), directed by Robert G. Vignola, with whom she collaborated on several films.
 The 1922–23 period may have been her most successful as an actress, with both When Knighthood Was in Flower and Little Old New York ranking among the top three box-office hits of those years.
 She was named the number one female box-office star by theater owners and crowned "Queen of the Screen" at their 1924 Hollywood convention.
 Other hit silent films included: Beverly of Graustark, The Cardboard Lover, Enchantment, The Bride's Play, Lights of Old Broadway, Zander the Great, The Red Mill, Yolanda, Beauty's Worth, and The Restless Sex.